 This document does not propose a protocol for using this model.
-Two distinct IVOA protocols (SimDB and SimDAL) are in the make and both are supposed to use the model, either in its original form or in a form derived from the model proposed here, but more suited to the particular protocol.
+IVOA protocols are in the make and are supposed to use the model, either in its original form or in a form derived from the model proposed here, but more suited to the particular protocol.